HandyHat/ha-hildebrandglow-dcc/README.md

 Thanks go to:

+- The [pyglowmarkt](https://github.com/cybermaggedon/pyglowmarkt) library, which is used to interact with the Hildebrand API.

+- The Hildebrand API [documentation](https://docs.glowmarkt.com/GlowmarktAPIDataRetrievalDocumentationIndividualUserForBright.pdf) and [Swagger UI](https://api.beething.com/api-docs/v0-1/resourcesys/).

 - The [original project](https://github.com/unlobito/ha-hildebrandglow) from which this project is forked.
-It currently provides MQTT access for those with Hildebrand CAD Hardware.

-- The Hildebrand API [documentation](https://docs.glowmarkt.com/GlowmarktAPIDataRetrievalDocumentationIndividualUserForBright.pdf) and [Swagger UI](https://api.beething.com/api-docs/v0-1/resourcesys/).

 - The [Hildebrand-Glow-Python-Library](https://github.com/ghostseven/Hildebrand-Glow-Python-Library), used for understanding the API.